jengerred/Subscriptions/README.md

 ---

-## **Want to Learn How To Create this Yourself?**
+## Want to Learn How To Create this Yourself?
-To help others recreate this project, I’ve created a detailed tutorial that walks through every step of building this authentication system from scratch.
+To help others recreate this project, I’ve created a detailed tutorial that walks through every step of building this authentication system **from scratch**.
 The tutorial covers:
 1. Setting up a NEXT.js project.
 2. Connecting MongoDB for secure data storage.
 3. Implementing bcrypt for password hashing.